isomerpages/moe-peiyingpri/_events-and-programmes/Events and Programmes.md

 Our students viewed a showcase of Singapore’s defence capabilities and enjoyed the Singapore Story depicted by a colourful display of sights and sounds.
 For many students, it was their first time watching the NDP at the venue itself.
 The NE Show had certainly evoked a sense of patriotism amongst our students and imparted the significance of our National Day Parade to them.

-<iframe allowfullscreen="true" height="350" width="600" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vRJQAxLPCoU7KGfn-zaP7g7lHD7u9Tfsxn9KgwDfP3ZNnQy_LEYy2fVdnbNp3K9omywSvTsZQCB9JIb/embed?start=false&amp;loop=false&amp;delayms=3000"></iframe>
+<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vRJQAxLPCoU7KGfn-zaP7g7lHD7u9Tfsxn9KgwDfP3ZNnQy_LEYy2fVdnbNp3K9omywSvTsZQCB9JIb/embed?start=false&amp;loop=false&amp;delayms=3000" frameborder="0" width="600" height="350" allowfullscreen="true"></iframe>

 #### **P4 Cultural Experience**